Florida Academic Cancer Center Alliance

 Partner Institutions

-The alliance encourages and promotes collaborative research conducted by researchers at its partnering institutions — the UF Health Cancer Center, Moffitt Cancer Center, Sylvester Comprehensive Cancer Center, and the Mayo Clinic.
+The alliance encourages and promotes collaborative research conducted by researchers at its partnering institutions — the UF Health Cancer Institute, Moffitt Cancer Center, Sylvester Comprehensive Cancer Center, and Mayo Clinic.
 It also supports workshops and meetings to encourage the exchange of information and networking among researchers.

 Mission